 We’ve won a big concession in the #NSSBoycott campaign with Baroness Wolf of Dulwich and Lord Lipsey referencing our boycott as their reason for voting for the amendment; we’ve been very smug in committee meetings for the last couple of weeks, but this is by no means over.
 The Bill is going to go back to the Commons and I don’t know about you but I don’t really want people to play political ping pong with my friends’ and family’s futures.

-The next Commons debate is likely to be in the next week or so and we need to do everything we can to make sure our voices are represented.
+The next Commons debate is going to be on 4th April and we need to do everything we can to make sure our voices are represented.
 Here are a couple of things we can do to try and keep this amendment in the Bill:

-Write to your MP: A boycott is very powerful, but a bit of lobbying on the side is never a bad idea, and a great way for students who aren’t final year undergraduates to get involved… We’re meeting with Vicky Foxcroft - the Member of Parliament for Lewisham Deptford, the constituency in which Goldsmiths is based - today to ask her to attend the debate and vote for the amendments, which you can read about in more detail here.
+Write to your MP: A boycott is very powerful, but a bit of lobbying on the side is never a bad idea, and a great way for students who aren’t final year undergraduates to get involved… We’re met with Vicky Foxcroft - the Member of Parliament for Lewisham Deptford, the constituency in which Goldsmiths is based - recently to ask her to attend the debate and vote for the amendments, which you can read about in more detail here.
 We would ask you to find out who your MP is by clicking here and ask the same of them.
+NUS have even made a template to do this which you can access here - it'll take no time at all!

 Nominate a lecturer for a Student Led Teaching Award: Show your appreciation for your lecturers in a different way and nominate them for a teaching award!
 The Student Led Teaching Awards take place in institutions across the country and are both a great way of rewarding our lecturers for all the amazing work that they do, and promoting good teaching and innovative curricula in a way that doesn’t marketise our education.
 Students are some of the best judges of what good teaching looks like and these awards acknowledge that.
 Read about each category and nominate here.